hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 $ mysteryw
 Emojis make me smile.
 ```

 Does anything look different about their output?
 Nope, nothing!
 They are identical.
-Because those programs output the words `Emojis`, `make`, `me`, `smile` we should expect that those strings are embedded in the file that contains the program.
+Because those programs output the words `Emojis`, `make`, `me`, `smile` we should expect that the bytes representing the characters in those strings are embedded somewhere in the file that contains the program.
 Let's use `strings` to verify.

 ```console
 $ strings mystery